 Joint Control Strategy performance is being reported on as part of the new Police and Crime Plan 'report cards' within the Norfolk and Suffolk Performance Frameworks.
 These cards will flag any exceptions that occur when comparing recent rolling averages to longer term ones, such as those mentioned above.
-Now that Norfolk and Suffolk have both been using the current crime and intelligence system (Athena) for over 18 months, the extensive work carried out on data quality issues should have resulted in more accurate performance reporting.
 The Performance Framework itself will be moving to a new platform and interface in the next year or so which should also make reporting and delivery of reports an altogether better experience for the end user.